Showing posts with label Postcode DN21. Show all posts

 Scotton • St Genewys

-“A celebration of different crafts and skills by local people” - come along and admire their talents.
-Guided visits to our tower roof will be available if conditions allow; 2-4pm on Saturday and Sunday, or by arrangement.
-Music during the weekend.
 Wall memorial to John Morley, Rector 1711-1731, a patron of John Wesley.
-Hatchment of Fredricks’ family; sometime Lord of the Manor, patron and Baronet of Burood.
+Hatchment of Fredricks’ family; sometime Lord of the Manor, patron and Baronet of Burwood.

 Get Involved and Spread the Word!